Low-Impact Exercises for Beginners to Build Strength and Mobility

 - People returning after a long break

-- Adults who sit for much of the day
+- Adults who sit much of the day

 - Anyone who wants a no-jumping routine